Mediaș: Tourism

+The route of the Via Transilvanica long-distance trail passes through Mediaș.

 Wine

 The grapes and wine leaves visible in the city's coat of arms refer to the (once well-known) wine from Mediaș.
 For example, the wine is mentioned early in Bram Stoker's novel Dracula: "The wine was Golden Mediasch, which produces a queer sting on the tongue, which is, however, not disagreeable" (Jonathan Harker's diary, May 5, on his way to the castle of the count).